 The liturgical churches follow a yearly pattern of worship called the Church Year or the Liturgical year.
-This is divided into various liturgical seasons: Advent, Christmas, Epiphany, Lent, Holy Week, Easter, Pentecost.
+This is divided into various liturgical seasons: Advent, Christmas, Epiphany, Lent, Holy Week, Easter, and Pentecost.
 Each season emphasizes appropriate lectionary readings.
 Click on the names of each of season to see an overview for that season.

 The Liturgical Year closely follows the Jewish Calendar of Feast Days:

-The Feast Days in the Jewish Calendar were not arrived at arbitrary.
+The Feast Days in the Jewish Calendar were not arrived at arbitrarily.
 Those days were appointed by God in Holy Scripture.
 The most important of the Jewish Feasts were the three pilgrimage feasts appointed by God: Passover (Pesach), Feast of Weeks or Pentecost (Shavuot), and Tabernacles (Sukkot).
 Christian feast days correspond to these days: Our Easter is the Jewish Pesach and our Pentecost is the Jewish Shavuot.
-In fact, Easter and Pentecost are the prophetic fulfillment’s of their corresponding Jewish Feasts.
+In fact, Easter and Pentecost are the prophetic fulfillment of their corresponding Jewish Feasts.